Trump administration moves to restrict immigrants who use public benefits

 The Trump administration's proposal is a sharp departure from current guidelines, which have been in place since 1999 and specifically bar authorities from considering such non-cash benefits in deciding a person's eligibility to immigrate to the United States or stay in the country.

-The changes would apply to those seeking visas or legal permanent residency, but they do not affect people applying for U.S. citizenship.
+The changes would apply to those seeking visas or legal permanent residency but not people applying for U.S. citizenship.

-"Under long-standing federal law, those seeking to immigrate to the United States must show they can support themselves financially," said Secretary of Homeland Security Kirstjen Nielsen.
+"Under long-standing federal law, those seeking to immigrate to the United States must show they can support themselves financially," Secretary of Homeland Security Kirstjen Nielsen said in a statement to Reuters.
 "This proposed rule will implement a law passed by Congress intended to promote immigrant self-sufficiency and protect finite resources by ensuring that they are not likely to become burdens on American taxpayers."

+If a foreigner is receiving one or more of the public benefits laid out in the proposal when they apply for a visa or residency, that would be a heavily weighed negative factor in their determining their eligibility to come to or remain in the United States.

+If an immigrant is deemed inadmissible because of the new rule, they might be eligible to post a bond, no less than US$10,000, to come into the United States.

+The overhaul is part of President Donald Trump's efforts to limit both legal and illegal immigration, an issue he highlighted during the 2016 presidential campaign and that has become an important topic in the 2018 congressional elections.
+Trump has advocated ending a visa lottery programme and some kinds of family-based immigration but many of his desired changes would require congressional action.

-The proposed regulation will be published in the Federal Register in the coming weeks, officials said, the first step towards final adoption.
-The public has 60 days to comment on the proposal, and the agency must consider all submitted comments and could change the regulation before the final version is adopted, likely in several months.
+The proposed regulation, which does not need to be approved by Congress, will be published in the Federal Register in the coming weeks, officials said, the first step towards final adoption.
+The public has 60 days to comment on the proposal and the agency must consider all submitted comments and could change the regulation before the final version is adopted, likely not for at least several months.

+The proposal would affect more than 382,000 people per year who obtain permanent residence while already in the United States, DHS said.
+In addition, hundreds of thousands of people living abroad obtain U.S. permanent residence each year through the State Department, which would likely change its own regulations to match those of DHS when the proposal becomes final.